 What is GitLab?

-It is an online platform based on Git, which facilitates collaborative development of firmware and software, simplifies distributed work by providing a centralized platform; basically GitLab is a platform that allows you to use the Git versioning “engine”, similarly to what happens on the GitHub platform.
-Before proceeding, a clarification is advisable, since often there is a lot of confusion: GitHub was born to host projects developed with Git; offers paid space for private projects and free space for open source shared projects.
+It is an online platform based on Git, which facilitates collaborative development of firmware and software, and simplifies distributed work by providing a centralized platform; basically GitLab is a platform that allows you to use the Git versioning “engine”, similarly to what happens on the GitHub platform.
+Before proceeding, a clarification is advisable, since often there is a lot of confusion: GitHub was born to host projects developed with Git; offers paid space for private projects and free space for open-source shared projects.